-JML has a core notion of inheritance of specifications, that duplicates in specifications the inheritance feature of Java.
-Inheritance combined with visibility and modularity account for a number of complex features in JML (e.g, spec_public modifier, data groups, represents clauses, etc), that are necessary to express the desired inheritance-related specifications while respecting visibility and modularity.
+JML has a core notion of specification inheritance, which enables support for behavioral subtyping, by applying specifications of parent methods to overriding methods.
+Inheritance combined with visibility and modularity account for a number of complex features in JML (e.g., spec_public modifier, data groups, represents clauses, etc), that are necessary to express the desired inheritance-related specifications while respecting visibility and modularity.
 Since C has no inheritance, these intricacies are avoided in ACSL.